60+ WordPress Market Share & CMS Statistics (2024) | Envisage

 WordPress market share growth has remained consistent for the past eight years, making it the most steadily growing CMS host available.
 WordPress is not only one of the most accessible and easy to use web hosts, but also one of the most reliable.

 With such a rapidly growing market share, WordPress is in no danger of slowing down.
-Its platform is the most popular open-source CMS because it offers so many of the same features and customizability that specialized web programming does.
+Its platform is the most popular open-source CMS because it offers so many of the same features and customizability that specialised web programming does.
 Even its plugins, like WooCommerce, dominate the market share for their respective purposes.

 Growth Comparison